Leslie Ciborowski

 President Of TrainSmart, Inc.

 Training isn’t rocket science, but it’s also not a slam dunk.
-Since most trainers never attended a training course for instructors, they try to model what they think a trainer should do.
+Since most trainers have never attended a training course for instructors, they try to model what they think a trainer should do.

 Not to be deterred, they try a second question.
 The result isn’t any different.
 Stares and silence.
 The trainer begins to sweat.
 They don’t know what to do when the participants don’t respond to their plan.